leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

   - There's something they have to prove, an inextinguishable flame that compels them forward regardless of the money or fame they get
   - Often in the face of some adversity they suffered where \[they were an outcast\]

 *LL - Josh might be biased here due to his own tough upbringing.
 Having something to drive you when all else fails definitely helps with motivation, such as Lincoln, Rowling, or Jim Carrey.
-There are also plenty of successful people that had an easier start, such as Gates, Bezos, or Zuckerberg.*
+There are also plenty of successful people that had an easier start, such as Gates, Bezos, or Zuckerberg.
+Everyone likes to say they're an underdog.*

 - **Entrepreneurship requires understanding what consensus is**
   - \[Being a good entrepreneur isn't just about ignoring reality\], it requires understanding of consensus.
 You have to understand shared realities and break through that shared reality